 Acclamation - An acclamation, in its most common sense, is a form of election that does not use a ballot.

 Act - A law that has been passed by the legislature and approved by the president at the federal level or by the governor at the state level.

-Activist - A person who takes up a social or political cause and campaigns for it – for example, affordable housing or migrant rights.
+Activist - A person who takes up a social or political cause and campaigns for it – for example, affordable housing or immigrant rights.

 Ad Hoc Committee - A committee that is formed to carry out a task and then breaks up when the task is over.

 Advocacy Journalism - journalism that is openly and transparently non-objective and supportive of a particular viewpoint.
-Those who practice advocacy journalism reject the traditional ideal of objectivity because it is impossible to achieve.
+Those who practice advocacy journalism reject the traditional ideal of objectivity because, they believe, it is impossible to achieve objectivity.

 Allyship - a process that involves working and/or acting in solidarity with an oppressed group to undo the effects of past and current oppression.
 One type of ally is a white ally.
 A white ally acknowledges the limits of her/his/their knowledge about other people’s experiences but doesn't use that as a reason not to think and/or act.
 A white ally does not remain silent but confronts racism as it comes up daily, but also seeks to deconstruct it institutionally and live in a way that challenges systemic oppression, at the risk of experiencing some of that oppression.
 Being a white ally entails building relationships with both people of color, and also with white people in order to challenge them in their thinking about race.
 White allies don’t have it all figured out, but are committed to non-complacency.

 Ambassador - the highest-ranking diplomat accredited to a country.
 A diplomat is anyone in the foreign service posted to another country.
 A diplomat is still just a public servant (albeit a glamorous one).
 An Ambassador, however, has a status closer to a minister and is more than a public servant.